-When pursuing an academic career, the first step is to obtain a doctorate.
-A PhD program is an individual four year program, dedicated to sharpen your research skills.
+A PhD program is an individual four year program, dedicated to sharpening your research and professional skills.
 You are typically hired on a specific research project and become part of the scientific staff of the research group in which the project takes place.
 Your main task is to perform research under the guidance of and in collaboration with the supervisor(s) appointed by the Department.
 At the end of the four-year period, a PhD thesis is written on the research results.
 You do not only perform research, but also receive scientific training and training related to professional skills and personal development.
+Moreover, some PhD students are involved in teaching and supervision of Master students.